-Beyond that, most users will find a 4K display unnecessary and expensive unless you’re editing extremely high-quality videos or similar creative work.
+Beyond that, most users will find a 5K display unnecessary and expensive unless you’re editing extremely high-quality videos or similar creative work.

 A great monitor is more than just a display.
 Look for models that come with additional ports, or a built-in webcam if you feel you need it.
 Other helpful capabilities include adjustable stand heights and viewing angles, as well as non-reflective screens or other personalization abilities.

-It’s safe to say that USB-C is the future once Apple introduced Thunderbolt-3 ports into its newest MacBook Pros with colorful touch bar.
-So buying an external USB-C monitor for your new MacBook is a no-brainer.
+MacBook Pro 2017, 2018, 2019, 2020, and 2021 models all don’t have USB 3.0 ports.
+So buying an external USB-C monitor for your new MacBook Pro is a no-brainer.
 But the thing is USB-C related accessories are usually not that affordable, compared to USB 3.0 based ones.

-Useful Tips & Resources
+Other Tips & Resources